Hairer-Quastel universality in non-stationarity via energy solution theory: Introduction

 Let us now explain Assumption \ref{ass:intro3}.
-We first note that it only requires almost sure continuity of the initial data function $\mathbf{h}(0,\cdot)$, instead of quantitative Holder regularity as in \cite{GP16,HQ,HX}, making Assumption \ref{ass:intro3} quite general.
-Observe that $\mathbf{h}(0,\cdot)$ is allowed to be random; moreover, if $\mathbf{h}(0,\cdot)$ is a Brownian bridge on $\mathbb{T}$, defined by independent Gaussian random variables of variance $1+|k|^{-2}$ for the $k\neq0$ Fourier coordinate, then the required convergence $\Pi_{N}\mathbf{h}(0,\cdot)\to\mathbf{h}(0,\cdot)$ is classical.
-We clarify the $k=0$ Fourier coefficient for Brownian bridge can be chosen in any independent fashion.
-We emphasize, again, that we could replace $\Pi_{N}$ with a smoother Fourier cutoff if desired; this would make Assumption \ref{ass:intro3} and the required uniform convergence less strict; let us remark that some convergence is needed in Assumption \ref{ass:intro3} \cite{HQ,HX}, as otherwise large-$N$ limits of $\mathbf{h}^{N}$ are out of the question.
+We first note that it only requires almost sure continuity of the initial data function $\mathbf{h}(0,\cdot)$, instead of quantitative H\"{o}lder regularity as in \cite{GP16,HQ,HX}, making Assumption \ref{ass:intro3} quite general.
+Observe that $\mathbf{h}(0,\cdot)$ is allowed to be random; moreover, if $\mathbf{h}(0,\cdot)$ is a Brownian bridge on $\mathbb{T}$, defined by independent Gaussian random variables of variance $1+|k|^{-2}$ for $k\neq0$ Fourier coordinate {and assumed to be independent of $\xi$}, then the convergence $\Pi_{N}\mathbf{h}(0,\cdot)\to\mathbf{h}(0,\cdot)$ is classical.
+We clarify the $k=0$ Fourier coefficient for Brownian bridge {just has to be chosen independent of the $k\neq0$ coefficients and of $\xi$}.
+We emphasize, again, that we can replace $\Pi_{N}$ with a smoother Fourier cutoff if desired; this would make Assumption \ref{ass:intro3} and the required uniform convergence less strict; let us remark that some convergence is needed in Assumption \ref{ass:intro3} \cite{HQ,HX}, as otherwise large-$N$ limits of $\mathbf{h}^{N}$ are out of the question.
 Lastly, when we refer to Assumption \ref{ass:intro3} in Theorem \ref{theorem:KPZ1}, we will specify ways of decomposing initial data $\mathbf{h}^{N}$ into initial data for $\mathbf{h}^{N,1}$ and $\mathbf{h}^{N,2}$ equations of Definition \ref{definition:intro1}.